Horton, Surrey: Ancient use and the Horton Manor Estate

+20th Century: Epsom Cluster

+The Horton area was occupied by five psychiatric hospitals for almost all the duration of the 20th Century.
+Known as the Epsom Cluster, the hospitals were built by London County Council to institutionalize the city's psychiatric patients.
+These hospitals were largely shut down in the 1990s and early 2000s as Care in the community became the predominant government policy at the time.

 Housing and retail development

-Housing estates rapidly sprung up on the former sites of the Epsom Cluster institutions, including Manor Park and Clarendon Park.
+From the early 1990s to the mid-2010s, housing estates rapidly sprung up on the former sites of the Epsom Cluster institutions, including Clarendon Park (completed in 1992) and Manor Park.
 They are all connected to Horton Lane via the extensive network of roundabouts.
+Around 2010, a retail centre was developed, containing about 14 units including a Tesco Express supermarket.

 Geography

 Horton is centred on the area of shops near the roundabout of Horton Lane and Chantilly Way.
 This shopping parade gives the area a village centre like feel.
-Horton travels the length of Horton (SSW to NNE) from Epsom Common to Hook Road Arena.
+Horton Lane travels the length of Horton (SSW to NNE) from Epsom Common to Hook Road Arena.
 The road contains cycle lanes both on the road and pavement, alongside a wide footpath.
 Hobbledown children's park is located close to Horton's centre.

 Horton Country Park runs along the length of the western side of the area.
 Newly constructed housing estates can be found on both sides of Horton Lane on the site of former hospitals.
 Horton Park Golf Course occupies the north-west of the area, contiguous with the county park.
 This park is adjacent to Epsom Common and Castle Hill Nature Reserve.
 This links the park to the wider Surrey and London countryside, resulting in Horton having a more rural setting than suburban Ewell and Chessington.

 A smaller park, Long Grove Park and a primary school is in the east of the area, with the Old Moat Garden Centre in the south.

 Topography

-Horton is situated on a gentle incline running SSW from West Ewell to Epsom Common, along Horton Lane and Horton Country Park.
+Horton is situated on a gentle incline running South-south west from West Ewell to Epsom Common, along Horton Lane and Horton Country Park.
 The lowest part of Horton is at 27 m (89 ft) where the Horton Stream (a tributary of the Hogsmill River) flows out of the north-east of Horton Country Park adjacent to Chessington Road (B284).
 The highest point can be found near the junction of Horton Lane and Christchurch Road (B280) in the grounds of Hollywood Lodge, at 71 metres (233 ft) above sea level.

 The Horton Stream forms a valley in the west of Horton, in the Country Park.
 The east and south of Horton is higher owing to a ridge of land between the Horton Stream and the Green Lanes stream which is sourced at nearby Epsom Common.
 The area is in the low-lying London Clay geological region, just south of the North Downs chalk ridge of Epsom Downs and Headley.
 Further this stream connects to the Hogsmill River.